freiheit/discord_feedbot/README.md

 # [Discord RSS Bot](https://gitlab.com/ffreiheit/discord_feedbot)

+Primary location is https://gitlab.com/ffreiheit/discord_feedbot -- github.com/freiheit/discord_feedbot is a mirror and all others are forks.

 ![Feed Bot](avatars/avatar-angry-small.png)

 Bot for taking in an RSS or Atom feed and sharing it into a Discord channel.